stolostron/rhacm-docs/_pages/tools.md

    **Note**: The results are populated in your terminal automatically.

 3. Create a new branch before committing the changes.
 4. Create a pull request and verify the updates.

+## YAML Lint

+You can use the following YAML linter to check YAML samples: [YAML Lint](https://www.yamllint.com/)